A Comprehensive Review of Visual-Textual Sentiment Analysis from Social Media Networks: VISUAL-TEXTUAL SA FRAMEWORK

 Many studies have used unsupervised approaches.
 Harish et al. \cite{Harish2014} proposed a new method based on term frequency vectors using clustering to encode text corpora.
 The mean and standard deviation of each cluster’s phrase frequency vectors were expressed symbolically (interval-valued).
-The term frequency vectors were clustered using a fuzzy C-means clustering algorithm based on an adaptive squared Euclidean distance between interval vectors.
-They used popular datasets (e.g. 20 Newsgroup Large, 20 Mini Newsgroup and Vehicles Wikipedia) and innovative datasets (e.g. Google Newsgroup and Research Article Abstracts) to evaluate the suggested model’s performance.
+The term frequency vectors were clustered using a fuzzy C-means clustering algorithm based on an adaptable squared Euclidean distance among interval feature vectors.
+They used popular datasets (e.g. 20 Mini Newsgroup, 20 Large Newsgroup and Vehicles Wikipedia) as well as innovative datasets (e.g. Research paper abstracts and newsgroups on Google) to evaluate the suggested model’s performance.
 The results revealed that acquired classification accuracy outperforms existing methods.
 Orkphol and Yang \cite{Orkphol2019} used K-means to group similar microblog tweets indicating relevant sentiments about a product.
 Given the nature of microblogging, the dataset was sparse and high-dimensional.
 To solve this challenge, the authors used TF–IDF to choose important characteristics and singular value decomposition to decrease the high-dimensional dataset while keeping the most relevant features.
-The artificial bee colony (ABC) was used to determine the ideal starting state of centroids for K-means, the silhouette analysis method was used to determine the perfect K and SentiWordNet was used to score each group after categorising them into K groups.
+The artificial bee colony (ABC) was used to determine the ideal starting state of centroids for K-means, the silhouette analysis method was used to determine the perfect K, and SentiWordNet was used to score each group after categorising them into K groups.
 Their technique showed its effectiveness in improving the K-means results.
-Han et al. \cite{Han2020} suggested a semi-supervised based on a dynamic threshold and multiple classifiers to manage the shortage of initial annotated data.
+Han et al. \cite{Han2020} suggested a semi-supervised approach with numerous classifiers and a dynamic threshold to manage the shortage of initial annotated data.
 The training data were repeatedly auto-labelled using a dynamic threshold function.
 Moreover, the proposed weighted voting approach compared the performance of various SVM classifiers.
 The proposed model achieved maximum SA accuracy across datasets of various initial labelled training data sizes.
 Fernández-Gavilanes et al. \cite{Fernandez-Gavilanes2016} constructed an unsupervised dependency parsing-based text classification system that uses sentiment lexicons and NLP approaches.
 The Cornell Movie Review, Obama–McCain Debate and SemEval-2015 datasets showed the ’resilience and efficiency of the system.
-García-Pablos et al. \cite{Garcia-Pablos2018} described a W2VLDA system that performs aspect category classification, aspect-term and opinion-word separation and sentiment polarity classification for any domain or language.
+García-Pablos et al. \cite{Garcia-Pablos2018} described a W2VLDA system that can classify sentiment polarity, separate aspect terms from opinion words, and classify aspect categories for any language or domain.
 They used the SemEval 2016 task 5 (ABSA) dataset to assess the domain aspect and sentiment classification.
 Many industries (e.g. hotels, restaurants and electronics) and languages (e.g. English, Spanish, French and Dutch) had competing outcomes.